 Molokini Crater, Maui (Nearby Hotels)

-This unique snorkeling spot is only accessible by boat through snorkeling tours.
-Molokini Crater is found three miles off the coast of the Hawaiian island of Maui.
+Molokini Crater is a top attraction Hawaii and a unique snorkeling spot, only accessible by boat through snorkeling tours.
+It is found three miles off the coast of the Hawaiian island of Maui.
 This old volcanic crater is now home to over 250 species of fish, therefore the area is popular among both snorkelers and divers alike.
 With 100-foot visibility due to the clear blue waters, the snorkeling here is typically always rewarding and pristine.

 Hanauma Bay, Oahu (Nearby Hotels)

-One of the best and most popular spots to snorkel in Oahu is at Hanauma Bay.
-This protected area is home to a wide variety of fish, and snorkelers are granted great views within the shallow waters right from beach.
-Do keep in mind that Hanauma Bay is a very popular spot, which sees approximately 3,000 visitors a day.
-However the sheltered bay and beautiful beach is worth hassling with the crowds.
+One of the best and most popular spots to snorkel in Oahu is at Hanauma Bay, a top attraction in Oahu.
+This protected area is home to a wide variety of fish, and snorkelers are granted great views within the shallow waters right from the beach.
+The sheltered bay and beautiful beach are worth hassling with the crowds that flock to see its emerald waters.

 Honolua Bay, Maui (Nearby Hotels)